unifreak/unifreak.github.io/_posts/2022-12-13-the-go-programming-language-book-notes.md

 ## Text and HTML Templates

-A *template* is a string of file containing one or more portions enclosed in double braces, {{...}}, called *actions*.
+A *template* is a string of file containing one or more portions enclosed in double braces, {% raw %}{{...}}{% endraw %}, called *actions*.
 Each action contains an expression in the template language, a simple but powerful notion for printing values, selecting struct fields, calling functions and methods, expressing control flow such as if-else statements and range loops, and instantiating other templates.

 html/template package use the same API and expression language as text/template but adds features for automatic and context-appropriate escaping of strings